OSGeo/ogc-cite-runner/docs/running-as-github-action.md

   W3C EARL format
 - Parsed suite results, in Markdown format.

-These results are saved as [workflow artifacts] and are available for download for further processing.
+These results are saved as [workflow artifacts:material-open-in-new:]{: target="blank_" } and are available for download for further processing.

 Additionally, cite-runner also adds the contents of the parsed Markdown file as the job summary, making them directly visible in the GitHub workflow run overview page: